MooHoll/Allele-Specific_Bumblebee/README.md

 # Allele Specific Expression and Methylation in *Bombus terrestris*.

-This is a repository for the code for the following publication:
+This is a repository for the code for the following publication:</br>
 Marshall, H., Jones, A., Lonsdale, Z. N., & Mallon, E.B.
 (2020).
 Bumblebee workers show differences in allele-specific methylation and allele-specific expression. <i>Genome Biology and Evolution</i>.
 DOI:https://doi.org/10.1093/gbe/evaa132

 ## Project Team: